 In 2007, there were 329 reported security breaches in the U.S., according to the Privacy Rights Clearinghouse.
-That's millions of names, Social Security numbers, credit card numbers and other personal information,
+That's millions of names, Social Security numbers, credit card numbers and other personal information, lost by or stolen from universities, government agencies and private businesses (small and large).

 A few of those breaches remain high-profile, like the one involving Framingham, Mass.-based The TJX Cos., which reported in January 2007 that credit card information for as many as 94 million customers was compromised.
 And there were the lesser-known breaches, such as Goshen College and a bank in Wichita, Kan., where a hacker viewed personal data of some 20 customers.